aws-controllers-k8s/community/docs/content/docs/user-docs/openshift.md

 When ACK service controllers are installed via OperatorHub, a cluster administrator will need to perform the following pre-installation steps to provide the controller any credentials and authentication context it needs to interact with the AWS API.

 Configuration and authentication in OpenShift requires the use of IAM users and policies.
-Authentication credentials are set inside a `ConfigMap` and a `Secret` before installation of the controller.
+Authentication credentials are set inside a `Secret` (optional if utilizing [IRSA](../irsa)) before installation of the controller.

 ### Step 1: Create the installation namespace